Last updated on:

 5. Adobe Acrobat Pro (requires paid account)

 Adobe Acrobat Pro (not the free Adobe Reader) provides the authoritative method for removing PDF passwords, but requires a subscription at approximately $19.99 per month.
-Adobe Reader cannot unlock PDFs—only Acrobat Pro or Acrobat Standard (Windows only) include security removal features.
+Adobe Reader cannot unlock PDFs—only Acrobat Pro or Acrobat Standard (Windows only) includes security removal features.

 This method requires knowing the password or having owner authorization.
 Unlike browser tricks that exploit permission password weaknesses, Adobe's official method respects the PDF security model.
-The advantage: processing happens entirely on your computer, formatting preserves perfectly (unlike Word or Google Docs conversions), and you're using the tool that created PDF security.
+The advantage: processing happens entirely on your computer, formatting is preserved perfectly (unlike Word or Google Docs conversions), and you're using the tool that created PDF security.

 For users who regularly handle locked PDFs or need guaranteed formatting preservation, the subscription becomes cost-effective.
 For occasional unlocking needs, free browser and online methods suffice for 90% of scenarios.